 ubs.org.file READ

-Get more information about possible binary impersonation.
-If CBC reports a well known windows system executable with an unknown reputation, get the hash’s metadata like publisher, size, signature
+If Carbon Black Cloud reports a well known windows system executable with an unknown reputation, get the hash’s metadata including publisher, size and signature.

 ubs.org.sha256 READ

 Following a Mimikatz alert, get security Windows Event Logs to determine recent authentications (I.e. which accounts may have been compromised).
-Determine which endpoints do not have a specific Windows KB installed and may be vulnerable to the threat you’re investigating.
-Determine which endpoints have a vulnerable Chrome extension installed

 livequery.manage CREATE, READ